isaacrlee/batted-ball-data-visualizer/README.md

 # Batted Ball Data Visualizer

 This web app visualized batted ball data to create spray charts and plots.
+The web app is deployed at http://isaacrlee.com/batted-ball-data-visualizer/.

 ## Getting Started